ashimrijal/uu_gravity_exercises_2020/README.md

-Gravity exercises for Geodynamica (Feb 2020)
+# Gravity exercises for Geodynamica (Feb 2020)
+#
+# Please read the questions given in the classroom.